 Intramedullary spinal cord abscesses are infrequently encountered in everyday neurosurgical practice.
 Hart reported the earliest documented spinal cord abscess in 1830.
 Since then, fewer than 100 cases have been reported in the medical literature.
-With modern antibiotics and neurosurgical techniques, even fewer of these infections are expected to be encountered in the future.
+With modern antibiotics and neurosurgical techniques, even smaller numbers of these infections are expected to be encountered in the future.
 Since abscesses may occur anywhere along the spinal axis, anatomy varies with location involved.
 The most common location for an intramedullary abscess is the posterior thoracic spinal cord.

 See the image below.

 Abscess that compresses the spinal cord and its vasculature.

 Spinal cord abscesses arise in spinal cord parenchyma and can be solitary or multiple, contiguous or isolated, and chronic or acute, depending upon the organism and individual patient.
 As may be expected, solitary lesions are more common and most likely appear in the thoracic cord.
 Holocord abscesses have been reported in approximately 5 patients.
 Some authors divide these abscesses into primary and secondary, depending on the source of infection.
 Abscesses are considered primary when no other infection source can be found.
 Secondary abscesses arise from another infection site, either distant from or contiguous to the spinal cord, most commonly from the lung, spine, heart valves, and genitourinary system.
 Intramedullary spinal cord abscesses most commonly arise from a secondary source such as the cardiopulmonary system or from a source in close proximity to the cord such as the mediastinum.
 These classifications rarely affect treatment or patient outcome.